 “This process has enabled us to integrate our master planning and capital improvements planning with our departmental efforts.
 Clear strategic goals now serve as a basis for land use planning and aligning ordinances in a well-timed fashion.
 They also aid in timing capital expenditures, since those proposed expenditures are tied closely to clearly framed, strategic initiatives.
 This project is strongly supported by our residents as well as public officials, because it helps us allocate limited resources very effectively to achieve our strategic priorities.”

-Ryan Aylesworth, Town Manager
+Ryan Aylesworth, Former Town Manager

 “Setting goals as part of strategic governance that benefit the people of Enfield, determining how they will benefit, and how to measure success -- forces departments/administration to think beyond day to day tasks; to look at the big picture.
 It’s easy, over time, to lose sight of what government can and should do for its residents.
 I believe each department has a better sense of direction because of this process.